Comparing mobile broadband in Wirral

 ADSL can reach a top speed of 17Mb, but the performance is highly variable depending on several factors such as the quality of your line and distance from the exchange.
 Those in more remote areas might find that the actual speed is far lower.

-Faster connectivity is available in Wirral using either fibre optic or cable broadband.
+Faster connectivity is available in Wirral using fibre optic broadband.
 Fibre in the UK is most often a technology called FTTC - Fibre To The Cabinet - where the old phone lines are still used to bring the service into your home.
 Speeds max out at either 38Mb or 76Mb depending on how much you’re willing to pay.

-Fibre uses the BT Openreach network so it is available from multiple providers, giving plenty of choices for pricing and packages.
+Most fibre broadband uses the BT Openreach network so it is available from multiple providers, giving plenty of choices for pricing and packages.
 Many locations should now have access, though again the most remote areas may lose out as there are still some exchanges which have yet to be upgraded to fibre.

 The other nationwide option for fast home broadband is Virgin Media fibre.
 Unlike BT network fibre it is not offered by multiple providers, but it does deliver the fastest mass-market service with speeds topping out at 200Mb.
 Virgin cable internet is also fairly unique in providing broadband without a phone line, saving you from paying line rental if you don’t require a fixed line service.